booch/presentations/Immutable_Infrastructure/slides.md

 Immutable Servers
 =================

-* One you've built it, don't make changes
+* Once you've built it, don't make changes
 * If you need changes, just build a new server

 ???